NiclasvanEyk/niclasve.me/src/content/projects/keepac.md

 > Named after the first few letters of [**keepac**hangelog.com](https://keepachangelog.com).

-> TODO: Document, that these are actually shortcuts for editing the `README.md` according to the keep a changelog guidelines.

 The Keep a Changelog best practises provide a solid foundation when writing changelogs.
 This way, you can concentrate on writing the changelog itself.